 Once you master that, you will know how to become the most desirable customer for any insurer.
 By doing so, you will qualify for various discounts and pay the lowest car insurance premium.

-What’s the Average Cost of Car Insurance in the US?
+Average Car Insurance Cost in the US and Influencing Factors

 One of the most significant determinants of car insurance prices is your home state.